Gaya, India: Administration

 Until 1864, Gaya was a part of the district of Bihar and Ramgarh (now in the state of Jharkhand).
 It became a district of Bihar in its own right on 3 October 1865.
 In May 1981, the Bihar state government created the Magadh division, comprising the district of Gaya, along with Nawada, Aurangabad and Jehanabad, all of which had originally been sub-divisions when Gaya district was created.
 Aurangabad and Nawada were partitioned from the territory of Gaya in 1973; and Jehanabad in 1988.
 Gaya district occupies an area of 4,976 km^{2} (1,921-mile^{2}).

 Gaya Municipal Corporation (GMC) is the civic body that governs Gaya.
 GMC consists of democratically elected members, is headed by a mayor, who administer the city's infrastructure, public services, and supplies.

 Culture

 Pilgrimage

 The city of Gaya is a holy place of Hinduism, with a great number of Hindu deities represented in the engravings, paintings and carvings of its shrines.
 Of particular importance are the sites in the city associated with Vishnu, in particular the Phalgu River and the shrine Vishnupad Mandir, or Vishnupada, which is marked by a large footprint of Lord Vishnu engraved in a basalt block.
 Gaya is the location at which Rama, with Sita and Lakshmana, offered pind-daan for his father, Dasharatha.
 Gaya has since remained a site of key importance for the performance of the pind-daan ritual.

-Gaya is considered to be one of the most ideal places to perform the Śrāddha.
-(A Śrāddha is the Hindu ritual that one performs to pay homage to one's ancestors, especially to one's dead parents).
-As per Hindu belief system, it is believed that a person goes to hell if he dies in the following circumstances - if he meets an accidental death, if he dies without his consecrations being performed, or if he is killed by a wild animal.
-But, if Śrāddha of that person are performed at Gaya then the soul of such a man will get rid of the tortures of the hell and will go to heaven.
-Performing Śrāddha here is of great importance as it helps one to get rid of pitra rinna i.e. debts towards one's ancestors (male forefathers).

 Nearby Bodh Gaya ("Buddha Gaya"), so named to distinguish it from the Hindu town centre of Gaya, is one of the four holiest sites of Buddhism and the site where the Buddha attained enlightenment.